sassoftware/enlighten-apply/SAS_Neural_PatternRecognition/README.md

 to see the results of the preprocessing.

 9.)
 Run the remainder of the file to train a deep neural network for digit classification.
-This step might take a while depending on the hardware used
-- with the above mentioned configuration (Dual Intel Xeon E5-2667 @ 2.9 GHz,
-128G RAM) and cpu_count=12, it completed in approximately 2.5 hours.
+This step might take a while depending on the hardware used, with the above mentioned configuration (Dual Intel Xeon E5-2667 @ 2.9 GHz, 128G RAM) and cpu_count=12, it completed in approximately 2.5 hours.

 NOTE: On Windows running Anaconda Python 2.7, OpenCV is not installable